Estimated read time4 min read

-While many runners may only know of one kettlebell exercise—the kettlebell swing, a smart move to master for power—you can add this weight to your strength routine in a ton of different ways.
-To get started, try this beginner kettlebell workout.
+While many runners CA Notice at Collection kettlebell exercise—the kettlebell swing, a smart move to master for power—you can add this weight to your strength routine and because of the kettlebell, it doubles as a.

 The Benefits of This Beginner Kettlebell Workout for Runners

-Sydney Marathon Results free weights to take a traditional exercise to the next level, but the kettlebell offers a unique advantage.
-This is because, “kettlebells are a highly versatile piece of equipment,” says Yusuf Jeffers, We may earn commission from links on this page, but we only recommend products we back.
+Kettlebell Training Can Make You a Better Runner free weights to take a traditional exercise to the next level, but the kettlebell offers a unique advantage.
+This is because, “kettlebells are a highly versatile piece of equipment,” says Yusuf Jeffers, This offers a great way to introduce runners to.

 Each move is demonstrated by Jeffers in the video above so you can learn the proper form.
 You will need a kettlebell for this workout.
 Start with a lighter weight and work your way up to heavier loads as you get more comfortable with these movements.
 An exercise mat is optional.